-Undergraduate programs leading to the Bachelor of Arts in Education degree are described in the text that follows.
+Undergraduate programs leading to the Bachelor of Arts in Education degree are described in the text and tables that follow.
 Descriptions of graduate degree programs can be found in the Graduate Catalog.
+For more information, see the "College of Education Graduate Degrees and Majors" table, page 180.